Phil Cass

-Phil Cass (born 2 May 1965) is an Australian magician and comedy entertainer based in Sydney.
+Phil Cass (born 2 May 1965) is an Australian magician and comedy entertainer.
 He was the recipient of the Gold MO Award for 2013 Australian Performer of the Year.

 Career

 Cass is a former rugby league player with Brisbane Souths.

 Cass has performed over 5000 shows.
 He has performed four seasons at Magic Castle in Hollywood, as well as performances in Fiji, Japan, the Philippines, New Zealand, Noumea, Singapore, Hong Kong, Bangkok, Papua New Guinea, World Expo 88, and various club and corporate work throughout Australia.